 - · Heating (or heating & cooling) displacement

-- · Full HVAC replacement
+- Full HVAC replacement

 - Isolated zone

 - New construction

-Each category suggests the relevant information on sizing and equipment selection, system configurations, the optional use of pre-existing HVAC, and tips on key issues to look out for.
-Each application category includes a more detailed description of when that application would apply.
+Each category suggests the relevant information on sizing and equipment selection, system configurations, the use of pre-existing HVAC, and tips on key issues to look out for.
+Note: this guide assumes the appropriate application type has already been chosen, or is driven conclusively by customer needs.
 Also, there is no cooling-only application type.
-In almost any circumstance, even if the client is initially interested in cooling, a cold-climate heat pump can provide cost-effective heating for at least some part of the winter.
-Thus all the applications considered assume intention to use the heat pump for at least some heating of the home.
+In almost any circumstance, even if the client is initially interested in cooling, a cold-climate heat pump can provide cost-effective heating for some part of the winter.